QEU-B-458/overte-typescript-example/README.md

 ## 🚨 Known Issue: Type Parameters in `index.d.ts`

-The `overte.d.ts` file currently forces all generic type parameters to be explicitly specified, This causes errors in otherwise valid code.
+The `index.d.ts` file currently forces all generic type parameters to be explicitly specified, This causes errors in otherwise valid code.

 ### ❗ Problem Example